Oldranda1414/llm-maze-tester/experiments.md

 The goal is to test if the history actually helps the llm.

-So the history is never passed to the model
+So the history is never passed to the model.

+The model receives the system prompt, the preamble and the step info every step.